Kindrad/EAW_Substance_Painter_Resources/README.md

 or

-Download into folder and add newly created folder to resource directory in Substance Painter settings
+Download /assets/ into storage folder then add the newly created folder to resource directory in Substance Painter settings

 # Changing Shader Parameters